-There was one woman added to the Board in 2021 for a total of three of eight directors who are women, including the Chair of the Board.
-If all nominees are elected, the representation of women on our Board will be 38%.
+There was one woman added to the Board in 2021 for a total of three of eight current directors who are women, including the Chair of the Board.
+If all nominees at this Meeting are elected, the representation of women on our Board will be 45%.
 The Company continues to actively engage in promoting diversity and awareness throughout the organization, with greater emphasis on developing diversity in leadership roles.